jrandleman/EScheme/doc/primitives.md

 may be an object property chain too, hence (define obj.prop 42) is valid syntax!

-May bind several variables to values in a list.
+May bind several variables to values in a list or vector.
 For example:
 (define a b (list 1 2)) binds variables <a> to 1 and <b> to 2.
   * Alias <list> with <ls> to quickly create multiple values!